datalad-handbook/book/docs/intro/narrative.rst

       necessary to complete a challenge.

-Note further that...
+"Git user notes" elaborate on technical details from under the hood:

 .. gitusernote:: For (future) Git experts

    DataLad uses :term:`Git` and :term:`git-annex` underneath the hood.
 Readers that are familiar with these tools can find occasional notes on how a DataLad   command links to a Git(-annex) command or concept in boxes like this.
    There is, however, absolutely no knowledge of Git or git-annex necessary to follow this book.
 You will, though, encounter Git commands throughout the book when there is no better alternative, and executing those commands will suffice to follow along.

-If you are a Windows 10 user with a native (i.e., not `Windows Subsystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_-based DataLad installation, pay close attention to the special notes in
+If you are a Windows 10 user with a native (i.e., not `Windows Subsystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_-based DataLad installation, pay close attention to the special notes in so-called "Windows-Wits":

 .. windows-wit:: For Windows users only